-Helen McEntee TD was appointed Minister of State for Mental Health and Older People in May 2016.
+Helen McEntee TD is Minister for European Affairs.
+She was previously appointed Minister of State for Mental Health and Older People in May 2016.
 She was elected to Dáil Éireann in March 2013.
 Deputy McEntee was appointed by An Taoiseach Enda Kenny to the Oireachtas Committee on Transport and Communications.
 She is also a member of the Oireachtas Committee on Environment, Culture and the Gaeltacht.

 Ireland is the EU’s most youthful country, with over 40% of the population aged under 30.
-Yet, of t he Dáil’s 166 Deputies, Helen McEntee (28) and her Fine Gael colleague Simon Harris TD (28) are the only Deputies aged under 34.
 Helen always speaks up in Dáil debates for her generation, whom she says ‘have borne the brunt of a recession that we did not cause’.

 Helen’s legislative achievements since becoming a TD two years ago include the Pyrite Resolution Act, which provides a €10m fund for correction works on homes in the Meath-Kildare-Dublin region that are affected by pyrite.
 Deputy McEntee also contributed amendments to the Road Traffic Act 2014, to support younger drivers and promote road safety.